Houses in Multiple Occupation

 HMOs which accommodate five or more persons in two or more households (sharing facilities) require a licence, irrespective of the number of storeys in the building.

-The fee to be paid in respect of the licence application is £1054.00
+There is a fee to be paid in respect of the licence application.

 You are required to send the following documents with your online application.
 Please read the notes relating to each document and ensure that your attachments meet the required standard

-• Plan of the property - you must submit a plan for each floor of your property (minimum A4 size per floor).
+- Plan of the property - you must submit a plan for each floor of your property (minimum A4 size per floor).
 Whilst this does not have to be a professionally drawn scale plan it must have an idea of size and must accurately represent the layout of your house.
 The plan must show the bathroom and kitchen amenities and the fire precautions that have been installed.
-We recommend you look at the following plan drawing guidance note (PDF) for assistance.

 Licensing Conditions and HMO Standards